itwritsmall/itwritsmall.github.io/_posts/2019-03-09-install-nagios-raspbian.md

 title: "Installing Nagios with Apache on Raspbian or Ubuntu"
 categories: [tutorial]
 tags: [nagios, raspbian, ubuntu, apache, monitor, alert]
-excerpt: "How to install Nagios with Apache on Raspbian to monitor your small/home network"
+excerpt: "How to install Nagios with Apache on Raspbian or Ubuntu to monitor your small/home network"

 ---